a-sit-plus/gradle-conventions-plugin/README.md

 * Shorthands for various commonly-used dependencies
 * Natural extension functions to add common dependencies
 * Autoconfiguration of Kotest for multiplatform projects
-* Automatically adding of google and maven central repository
+* Automatically adding of Google and maven central repository
 * Auto-setup of gradle-nexus-plugin (but no configuration of publishing)
 * Experimental opt-ins for multiplatform projects
 * Gitlab publishing shorthands